ibm-cloud-docs/databases-for-elasticsearch/vector-search-tutorial.md

 {: #vector-search-elasticsearch-generate-embeddings}
 {: step}

 Create a folder called `images` at the root of the project folder structure.
 Inside it, create one or more folders with different images.
-For example, if you have a dataset of cars you might want to create folders for different types of car, e.g. `fordescort`, `fordcortina` etc. This is not strictly necessary (all images could go in a folder called `cars`), but might make it easier to identify search matches later on.
+For example, if you have a dataset of cars then you may want to create folders for different types of car, for example `fordescort` and `fordcortina`.
+This is not strictly necessary (all images could go in a folder called `cars`), but organizing folders may make it easier to identify search matches later on.

 You are ready to run the `create.py` script.
 In the root of the project type: